Peacock-Farrell aiming to resurrect club career

 "When I come away I try like everyone to play to the best of my ability and overall I've done quite well so far," he explained.

-"For the manager now (Michael O'Neill) and the manager before (Ian Baraclough) to stick by me is obviously a real nice vote of confidence."
+"For the manager now (Michael O'Neill) and the manager before (Ian Baraclough), to stick by me is obviously a real nice vote of confidence."

 Peacock-Farrell has regularly proved himself as a shot-stopper for Northern Ireland when opportunities have not been there for him at club level.

-"It's 10 games a year (with Northern Ireland) so when you only get 10-15 games at club level in cups and so on, you add these 10 and you've still had an acceptable amount as a season," he said.
+"It's 10 games a year (with Northern Ireland) so when you only get 10-15 games at club level in cups and so on, you add these 10 and you've still had an acceptable amount as a season," he added.
 "And it's another opportunity to perform for your country."

 After losing the Leeds starting berth to ex-Real Madrid stopper Kiko Casilla in January 2019, Peacock-Farrell moved to Burnley but was never able to win the number one position at Turf Moor.